1967 #1 Singles Albums

 In February 1967, organizers of the Monterey International Pop Festival asked the Beatles to contribute a drawing to the upcoming festival.
 Paul McCartney was on the Board of Governors for the Festival.
 He said the Beatles could not perform, but insisted that the relatively unknown Jimi Hendrix appear at the show.

-February 5, 1967, Cultural Milestone: the first episode of The Smothers Brothers Comedy Hour airs on CBS.
+February 5, 1967: the first episode of The Smothers Brothers Comedy Hour airs on CBS.
 The show pushed the boundaries of what was typically acceptable on television at that time.

-February 10, 1967, The Beatles after live performances: Beatles finished the recording of ‘A Day In The Life’ with one of the most famous chords in rock music.
+February 10, 1967: Beatles finished the recording of ‘A Day In The Life’ with one of the most famous chords in rock music.
 The Beatles had originally recorded an ending of their voices humming the chord, but even after multiple overdubs, it wasn’t what they wanted.

 To achieve the sound they wanted, all four Beatles and their road manager, Mal Evans, played an E Major chord on 3 separate pianos.
 They let the chord ring out for as long as possible while producer George Martin had to keep turning up the volume of the mics to capture the sound.
 If you listen closely on a good stereo, you can hear the sound of studio noises at the end.

 February 11 – June 16, 1967: the Monkees More of the Monkees is the Billboard #1 album.
 Their first two albums occupied the #1 album position for 31 consecutive weeks.